Quantcast

 Past efforts by lawmakers to give a military junior enlisted pay raise have been hindered by resistance from Pentagon officials who argue major changes to the pay chart would be premature, as an ongoing comprehensive review of military pay is expected to be done by early 2025.

-However, with backing from the leadership of both the House and the U.S. Senate Armed Services Committee could make these efforts more successful this year.
+However, backing from the leadership of both the House and the U.S. Senate Armed Services Committee could make these efforts more successful this year.

 Suggested read: Armed Forces Recreation Centers - Exclusive Vacations For Military